OfLiberty/pacannabis.guide/docs/guide/tools.md

 You will occasionally need to clean your tools.
 Most vaporizers will include instructions and  [pipe cleaners](https://amzn.to/2QGw5iV) as well as other specialized tools with your initial purchase.
 Glassware can be cleaned with with pipe cleaners and an alchol solution.

 ### Grinder's Keif Catcher
-After several to many uses of the grinder, keif will have built up in the pollen catcher to either be used or stored.
+After several uses of the grinder, keif will have built up in the pollen catcher to either be used or stored.
 Storage can be done with either a small container or the keif can be pressed into hash with a [pollen press](https://amzn.to/2EdNzMY).